Martin-Garcia95/BaSP-A2022-Etapa-1/README.md

         Today I advanced with more "body" sections of the landing page
     #28-08-22
     Today I worked on Company section plus another ones
+    #30-08-22
+    Today I complete the last section along with the footer